 Additional publication details

-- Utah Water Science Center, Office of Water Quality, Branch of Analytical Serv (NWQL), Office of the AD Water, Indiana Water Science Center, South Dakota Water Science Center
+- Utah Water Science Center, Office of Water Quality, Branch of Analytical Serv (NWQL), Office of the AD Water, Indiana Water Science Center, South Dakota Water Science Center, Dakota Water Science Center